jeffprat/BEapi/README.md

 Note that BioEncryption is *not* about  *generating* Biometric features; they can be generated from facial images (e.g., using openCV), fingerprints, iris features, etc. Rather, BioEncryption *is* about secret hiding using given feature files.

-# 3. How does BioEncryption work?
+# 3. How Does BioEncryption Work?

 BioEncryption contains wo functions, *Hide* and *Reveal*.